unixwzrd/venvutil/README.md

 - **Enhanced VENV Management**: Provides tools to easily create, manage, and replicate Python virtual environments and a few other tools.
 - **Conda and Pip Logging**: Utilizes logging to track changes to VENV's and freeze the state of environments for reproducibility.
 - **Enhanced Logging**: Maintains a log on any potentially destructive operations to VENV's when using Pip or Conda to make changes to the VENV.
-- **Robust Configuration Management**:All configuration changes are logged and a `pip freeze` is done before and after the operation to ensure that the virtual environment is frozen.
+- **Robust Configuration Management**: All configuration changes are logged and a `pip freeze` is done before and after the operation to ensure that the virtual environment is frozen.
+- **Git Integration**: Automatically detects deleted files from git status to manage deprecated files in installations.
 - **Rollback and Recovery**: Offers tools to rollback changes to VENV's, restoring the state of the environment to a previous state using the freeze log.
 - **Cross-Platform Compatibility**: Designed to work seamlessly on macOS and Linux systems, with specific optimizations for Apple Silicon.
 - **Additional Tools**: Provides additional tools like `genmd`, `filetree`, including some simple test scripts to check if your GPU is being utilized - specifically for Apple Silicon.